DIaLOGIKa-GmbH/kicad-coil-creator/README.md

 ### Official Installation

-The _KiCad Coil Generator_ is included with the official "Plugin and Content Manager" from KiCad version 7 or newer.
+The _PCB Coil Generator_ is included with the official "Plugin and Content Manager" from KiCad version 7 or newer.

 ![plugin and content manager](assets/plugin_manager.png)